redox-os/website/content/news/this-month-241130.md

 ## Kernel Improvements

 - Jeremy Soller fixed a bug on MSI that allowed Meteor Lake CPUs to boot with USB keyboard support
+- Arthur Paulino refactored the `switch` function for extra clarity

+## Driver Improvements

+- Tim Finnegan fixed a deadlock on the USB device initialization

+## Relibc Improvements

+- Josh Megnauth fixed a panic with programs or games using deprecated POSIX functions

 ## Testing Improvements